ForbesLindesay/authentication/docs/rate-limit.md

 The store is used to persist rate limit info to the database.
 The data stored is always an object of the form `{value: number, timestamp: number}`.
 These two numbers provide enough info to compute the entire state of the rate limit.

 > If you have multiple processes, you will need to ensure your store handles concurrency correctly.
-In transactional stores, you can do this by ensuring strong consistency via database transactions.
-In non-transactional stores you can use optimistic concurrency by checking the value of `oldState` in the `save` function matches what you have stored and throwing an error if it does not.
+You can use optimistic concurrency by checking the value of `oldState` in the `save` function matches what you have stored and throwing an error if it does not.
 You do not need to worry about this if you only have a single process.

-#### Non Transactional Store

-If your store is not transactional, You must pass an object implementing:
+Your store must be an object that implements:

 - `save(id: ID, state: State, oldState: null | State): Promise<any>` - a function that saves the `state` for the given `id`.
 - `load(id: ID): Promise<State | null>` - a function that retrieves the `state` for the given `id` and returns `null` if no state was found with that `id`.